hetzneronline/community-content/contributing.md

 Signed-off-by: YOUR NAME <YOUR@EMAILPROVIDER.TLD>
 ```

-6. To collect your Rewards, the community manager will contact you by that e-mail address you stated in your first pull request
+6. To collect your rewards, the Hetzner Online Community Manager will contact you by writing to the email address you used in your first pull request
 7. Thanks!